umd-fire-coml/2021-Monocular-Depth-Estimation/README.md

 # Monocular Depth Estimation

+## Description

+## Demo

+## Colab notebook

+## Directory Guide
+A directory guide that provides a short description of each file in your repository.

 ## How to install the environment
 1. Make sure you are in the 2021-Monocular-Depth-Estimation directory
 ```bash